A topic from the subject of Analytical Chemistry in Chemistry.

 Significance:

 Modern analytical equipment is essential for the qualitative and quantitative analysis of chemical compounds.
-These instruments allow scientists to identify, separate, and measure the components of complex samples.
+These instruments allow scientists to identify, separate, and measure the components of complex samples with high accuracy and precision.

 Analytical equipment is used in a wide variety of applications, including: